 Since fiscal 2010, we have been acquiring and renewing certification for office buildings in the Tokyo metropolitan area based on the standards established by the Tokyo Metropolitan Government for Excellent Designated GHG Offices\.
 At these office buildings, we are switching to energy-saving equipment, holding meetings to promote CO2 reduction, strengthening systems for collaboration with tenants, and promoting energy conservation activities.
-As of April 1, 2020, the Company has six office complexes (six buildings) designated as Top Level Offices and eight office

-As of April 1, 2020, the Company has six office complexes (six buildings) designated as 10p level Offices and eight office complexes (eleven buildings) as Semi-Top Level Offices under the Excellent Designated GHG Offices program.
+As of April 1, 2021, the Company has six office complexes (six buildings) designated as Top Level Offices and five office complexes (seven buildings) as Semi-Top Level Offices under the Excellent Designated GHG Offices program.